cgwire/kitsu/docs/getting-started-production/README.md

 You need to add someone to a production to assign him a task.

-On the drop-down menu on the top of the page, select the **TEAM** page.
+On the drop-down menu at the top of the page, select the **TEAM** page.

 ![Drop down menu team](../img/getting-started/drop_down_menu_team.png)